akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 A carter passed her, heading west with an empty cart.
 He raised a hand but did not speak.

 The trees thinned out as the road began to climb.
-The clamour of rooks grew until it filled the air, scores of them wheeling around Rockingham Castle, settling on high walls that had not been there in her grandfather's day.
+The clamour of rooks grew until it filled the air, scores of them wheeling around Rockingham Castle, settling on high walls that had not been there in her grandfather’s day.

 A second horn call, closer now, and then she saw them—a long line of horses entering the castle gates, small as ants against the grey stone.
 The hunt was returning.
 The court would be assembling.
 If she did not reach the hall soon, the doors might close and her chance would be lost.